 If you take out student loans, you’ll have to pay them back with interest once you graduate.
 You could end up paying thousands more than you originally borrowed, making it difficult to get out of debt.

 Unlike student loans, scholarships are like free money; in most cases, you don’t have to pay them back.
-You can combine scholarships to cover your education expenses, reducing how much you have to borrow.
+You can combine grants and scholarships to cover your education expenses, reducing how much you have to borrow.

-Where to find scholarships for black women
+Where to find grants and scholarships for black women

 Scholarships can come from many different organizations, from large nonprofits to private donors.
 If you’re in need of financial assistance for school, the following sources can be great places to start your search.